Mazurok001/The-MET/README.md

 Contacts: Contact details for different museum locations.

 ## License
-See the LICENSE-  -for more details.
+See the [LICENSE](https://github.com/Mazurok001/The-MET/tree/develop?tab=License-1-ov-file) -for more details.

 ## Contributing
 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you would like to change.